-95TH STREET AT THE UPRR GRADE SEPARATION STUDY
+95TH STREET AT THE UPRR GRADE CROSSING STUDY

-CDOT will study the problem, develop and evaluate possible solutions, and choose the one that best solves the problem – all with input from community leaders and the general public in the Washington Heights and Roseland communities.
+CDOT studied, developed, and evaluated possible solutions, and chose the one that best solves the problem – all with input from community leaders and the general public in the Washington Heights and Roseland communities.

-This study will explore the opportunity to build an underpass or overpass at the intersection of 95th Street and the UPRR to eliminate the existing at-grade crossing where the railroad and roadway intersect at the same level.
+This study explored the opportunity to build an underpass or overpass at the intersection of 95th Street and the UPRR to eliminate the existing at-grade crossing where the railroad and roadway intersect at the same level.

 By The Numbers